fVrDev/hello-world/README.md

 My first git project!

-It would be Android NDK software.
+It would be Android JDK software with OpenGL.